 I took up the post of Executive Dean of the Faculty of Arts and Human Sciences at the University of Surrey in June 2010.
 I completed my term of office in 2015 when the Faculty was merged with the Faculty of Business Economics and Law to form the Faculty of Arts and Social Sciences.
 I currently teach Film Studies in the School of Literature and Languages.
 I am on the management group of the AHRC Doctoral Training Partnership, technē.

-I was Chair of the British Association for Film, Television and Screen Studies 2014-2017, and am the Convenor of one of its Special Interest Groups, French and Francophone Cinema.
-I am the Chief General Editor of Studies in French Cinema, the only journal in the world devoted entirely to French and Francophone cinema.
+I was Chair of the British Association for Film, Television and Screen Studies 2014-2017, and was the Convenor of one of its Special Interest Groups, French and Francophone Cinema.
+From 2010-2020 I was the Chief General Editor of French Screen Studies (formerly Studies in French Cinema), the only journal in the world devoted entirely to French and Francophone cinema.

 I was appointed Visiting Professor to the Central Academy of Drama (Beijing) in 2005.
 I was Visiting Professor to the Beijing Film Academy 2012-2014, and a Distinguished Visitor to the School of Language and Cultures, University of Queensland in 2018.